 Leading TMJ therapy dentists do not recommend night guards as a remedy for TMS.
 There is no miracle device for tmj-tmd therapy.
 To get better, a specific diagnosis and treatment plan is necessary if you want to get better.
 If someone does not have the time or money to do corrective treatment, a night time appliance may be a good temporary solution to help with painful symptoms.

 Splint vs Mouth Guard / Night Guard

 A night guard is a piece of plastic or acrylic that is made using the patients current bite path of closure.
 It is typically a little more balanced but does not involve a charge in the patients present bite path.
 A Splint is an appliance that makes a change to the path of closure and is corrective in nature.
 A splint is usually made after a detailed evaluation of the patients present bite, a diagnosis as to what is wrong and the appliance has a new bite path and position that should be a more restful place for tmj Jaw joints and muscles.
 A splint is an orthotic and does not make any permanent changes to the patients mouth or teeth positions.
 The purpose of a splint is to establish a new more correct bite position and relieve the patients symptoms.
-Often more definitive treatment like a DNA appliance.
+Often more definitive treatment like a Vivos DNA appliance.
 Therapy is performed after successful splint therapy.
 A night guard usually is of little to no value for TM therapy.
 A mouth guard is more appropriate for sports applications, etc.

-What Kind of Doctors Specialize in TMJ?
+What Kind of Doctors Specialize in TMD Therapy?

 The is no such thing as a “TMJ Dentist” as a matter of credential.
 Some of the doctors who may have training in TMD pain relief therapies are: general dentists, oral surgeons, prosthodontists, physical therapists, osteopaths.
 We believe the best approach is the team approach of dentist and often a special physical therapist.